DVD Extras (on 2 discs no less) include:

 Français: (Les deux Docteurs)

 Русский: "Два Доктора"This time we get a most unusual title for the story for German viewers.
-Literally "Androids in Seville", despite the fact that there are no androids anywhere in this adventure!
+The story was translated and broadcast in 1995 as "Androids in Seville", despite the fact that there are no androids anywhere in this adventure!

 This story has become available on DVD and VHS video.

 Click on the Amazon symbol for the location nearest you for pricing and availability: